 If the voters of the five (5) school districts that are currently members of Union District #14 (Mount Anthony) vote to approve the merger, the New Unified District will be established.
-If the voters of the Bennington Incorporated School District and either one or two of the member districts do not approve the merger proposal, a modified unified union school district will be established to be known as the Mount Anthony Unified School District.
+If the voters of the Bennington Incorporated School District and at least two of the other member districts approve the merger proposal, a modified unified union school district will be established to be known as the Mount Anthony Unified School District.

 2. The New Unified District or the Modified Union District will operate schools in grades Pre-Kindergarten through grade twelve.
 3. The New Unified District Board of Directors or the Modified Union District Board of Directors shall be composed of eleven (11) directors.
-Directors shall be nominated from the legal voters of each forming town and shall be elected on an at-large basis by Australian Ballot vote by the voters of the New Unified District or Modified Union District.
+Directors shall be nominated from the legal voters of each incorporated and town school district and shall be elected on an at-large basis by Australian Ballot vote by the voters of the New Unified District or Modified Union District.
 Directors shall have equal votes and shall be allocated as follows.